-Established in 1984, the Aralam Wildlife Sanctuary is located in the northwest slopes of Western Ghats contiguous with the forests of Coorg district of Karnataka.
-It was formed by carving out areas from the Odanthode Malavaram of Thalassery special division and from the Kottiyoor Reserve Forest of Wayanad Forest Division.
-The sanctuary covers 55 sq. km of tropical and semi evergreen forests.
+Established in 1984, the Aralam Wildlife Sanctuary is located in the northwest slopes of the Western Ghats contiguous with the forests of the Coorg district of Karnataka.
+It was formed by carving out areas from the Odanthode Malavaram of Thalassery special division and the Kottiyoor Reserve Forest of Wayanad Forest Division.
+The sanctuary covers 55 sq. km of tropical and semi-evergreen forests.
 The headquarters of the sanctuary is near Iritty.
 It is one of the best places of sightseeing in Kannur.

-The Aralam Wildlife Sanctuary is among the finest of its kind in Kerala.
+The Aralam Wildlife Sanctuary is among the finest places of wildlife in Kerala.
 The tropical forests of Aralam Wildlife Sanctuary support diverse plant and animal life.
-About 23 species of mammals spotted here include Sloth Bear, Mouse Deer, Elephant, Sambar, Barking Deer, Wild Boar and Gaur.
-Leopards, Tigers and other Wild Cats are also present though they are hard to be sighted on a typical sanctuary visit as part of Kannur sightseeing packages.
-Besides, the sanctuary is also home to 22 species of reptiles, 188 types of birds, 39 species of fish and 144 species of butterflies.
+About 23 species of mammals spotted here include Sloth Bear, Mouse Deer, Elephant, Sambar, Barking Deer, Wild Boar, and Gaur.
+Leopards, Tigers, and other Wild Cats are also present though they are hard to be sighted on a typical sanctuary visit as part of Kannur sightseeing packages.
+Besides, the sanctuary is also home to 22 species of reptiles, 188 types of birds, 39 species of fish, and 144 species of butterflies.

 It is one of the famous sanctuaries near Mangalore.
 The entrance gate of the sanctuary is located at Valayamchal which can be reached by vehicles.
-The sanctuary can be explored through a guided trek as well through a safari on SUV, which is the only vehicle allowed inside the jungle.
+The sanctuary can be explored through a guided trek as well as through a safari on SUV, which is the only vehicle allowed inside the jungle.
 Taking a safari through these thick woods and encounter many extraordinary species of animals as well as birds will leave you spellbound.
 One can take a ride or trek to the highest peak of the area, Katti Beta, standing majestic at almost 1145 m above sea level.
-One can get the magnificent view of dense expansive forest from the top.
+One can get a magnificent view of the dense expansive forest from the top.
 Guide service is available and can be arranged at Valayamchal.

-Organised and run by local students and NGOs, nature camps are conducted at the Aralam Sanctuary mainly for students.
-Usually 2 or 3 day camps are conducted here with an average of 40 participants.
-Nature camps for non-student groups have to be authorized by Chief Conservator of Forests.
-Camping in the outskirts of the jungle enables first-hand experience of nature in the dark as well.
-These camps are organized throughout the year and one need to be booked in advance by contacting Wildlife Warden's office at Iritty.
+Organized and run by local students and NGOs, nature camps are conducted at the Aralam Sanctuary mainly for students.
+Usually, 2 or 3 days camps are conducted here with an average of 40 participants.
+Nature camps for non-student groups have to be authorized by the Chief Conservator of Forests.
+Camping in the outskirts of the jungle enables the first-hand experience of nature in the dark as well.
+These camps are organized throughout the year and one needs to be booked in advance by contacting Wildlife Warden's office at Iritty.